bcrowe/cakephp-api-pagination/README.md

 ApiPagination has three keys for configuration: `key`, `aliases`, and `visible`.

-The `key` configuration key allows you to change the name of the pagination key.
+* `key` allows you to change the name of the pagination key.
-For instance, if you wanted to change "pagination" to "paging".

-The `aliases` configuration key allows you to change names of the pagination keys.
-For instance, if you wanted to change "page" to "currentPage".
+* `aliases` allows you to change names of the pagination detail keys.

-The `visible` configuration key allows you to set which pagination keys will be visible in your rendered response.
+* `visible` allows you to set which pagination keys will be exposed in the response.

 An example using all these configuration keys: